-Having a space that you can rent out by the night on air b&b, or alternatively a long term tenant is an option that many are now considering when building their home or undertaking an alteration.
-The first step is to acertain what you are wanting by considering the following;
+Having a space that you can rent out on Airbnb or alternatively house a long term tenant is an option that many are now considering when building their home or undertaking an alteration.
+The first step is to ascertain what you are wanting by considering the following;

-Section size, budget and any council regulations or site convents will also be key determining factors in establishing the size.
-Regardless, space should be carefully planned to ensure complete space optimisation.
-Note that your architectural designer will be able to ascertain any council regulations.
+Section size, budget and any council regulations or site covenants will also be key determining factors in establishing the size.
+Regardless, layout should be carefully planned to ensure complete space optimisation.
+Note that your Architectural Designer will be able to advise you regarding any council regulations.

 How much do you want to interact with your guests?
 What is your primary motivation?
-Do you want to entertain overseas guests or prefer to both have your own privacy?
+Do you want to entertain overseas guests in a shared space or prefer that you both have your own privacy?

-Do you want a separate entrance for your guests?.
-This will give you both a lot more privacy and also assist with noise mitigation.
+Do you require a separate entrance for your guests?
+Having a separate entrance will give you both a lot more privacy, additional security and also assist with noise mitigation.

 How many additional cars do you want to accommodate?
 A couple may have a car each?
-Providing parking for the guests / tenants, as well as additional visitor parking will need to be incorporated into the planning.
+Providing parking for guests / tenants, as well as additional visitor parking will need to be incorporated into the planning.

-Are you prepared to entertain with your tenant around?
-Vise versa, consider you may also want a quiet space outside to read a book whilst your tenant is entertaining or playing music.
-Consideration when planning separate outside spaces is critical to making this situation work for both parties.
+Are you prepared to entertain with your tenant around and vice versa?
+You might also like to consider if you want a quiet space outside to read a book whilst your tenant is entertaining or playing music.
+Careful consideration when planning separate outside spaces is critical to making this situation work for both parties.

 How important is noise mitigation?
-If you like your peace and quiet then careful placement of rooms, bathroom, kitchen is essential.
-In addition it may be worth considering noise reducing GIB and insulation.
+If you like your peace and quiet then careful placement of rooms, bathrooms, kitchen and living areas is essential.
+In addition it may be worth considering installing noise reducing GIB and insulation.

 Possible Consent Requirements.

-If there are two kitchens then additional consenting and rates fees will apply.
+If there are two kitchens within the same dwelling then additional consenting and rates fees will apply.
 Some councils may not even allow two kitchens within the same title.